irislib/faq/README.md

 ### Image links
 You can post image URLs and the media is shown in the notes.

-### Global feed
-Global feed shows events from everyone in your extended network of follows.

 ### Embedded media formats
 Youtube, IG, Spotify, Tidal and Twitch play on notes.